Aspen Logo

-Uphilling is a big part of who we are at Aspen Snowmass—sunrise skins, creek-to-peak missions, uphill breakfasts, and moonlit ski tours collectively shape our community and each winter season.
+At Aspen Snowmass, sunrise skins, creek-to-peak missions, uphill breakfasts, and moonlit tours collectively shape our community and each winter season.

-As the popularity of uphilling has grown across our mountains—including hiking, snowshoeing and skinning—so has the need to manage uphill access.
-To facilitate skier, hiker, and employee safety; operational management; and better communication with guests about designated routes, mountain information, conditions, and closures, we now require an Uphill Pass for on-resort uphill access.
+Because uphill travel—including hiking, snowshoeing, and skinning—is popular across our four mountains, so has the need to manage uphill access.
+Aspen Snowmass requires an Uphill Pass for in-resort uphill access to facilitate skier, hiker, and employee safety; operational management; and better communication with guests about designated routes, mountain information, conditions, and closures.

-An uphill access pass, no matter how many days you use it—is $69—with $10 of this fee going directly to our local search and rescue organization, Mountain Rescue Aspen.
-Uphill Passholders will be required to wear an Aspen Snowmass provided uphill strap on your body or pack with a valid photo Aspen Card visible within the sleeve while skinning or hiking.
+An uphill access pass—no matter how many days you use it—is $74. $10 of that cost goes directly to our local search and rescue organization, Mountain Rescue Aspen.
+While skinning or hiking, Uphill Passholders will be required to wear an Aspen Snowmass-provided strap on your person or pack with a valid Uphill Pass visible within the sleeve while.

 Uphill Pass Benefits